seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 |         |         |                      |

 It is possible to build more complicated function (XNOR for example) by adding an hidden layer.

+### Multiclass Classification

+To do multiclass classification, we [one-hot](https://en.wikipedia.org/wiki/One-hot) encode the resulting classes.